SDeLorme13/SDeLorme13/README.md

 * **Stellar Appearances:** Managing bookings and providing white-glove, hands-on service for celebrity appearances at conventions and events.
 It's been a wild world of logistics, client relations, and making sure everything runs smoothly under pressure!
 * **HorrorAutographs.com:** This was my dive into e-commerce, building an online retail space for horror movie and TV memorabilia from the ground up.
 Lots of learning about online platforms, inventory, and reaching a niche audience.
 * I also had a stint with **The Wealth Solutions Group**, where I got to help a financial services firm build out its initial digital presence and streamline some of its financial calculations with some nifty Excel work.

-More recently, I decided to formalize my love for analysis and tech by diving deep into Data Science at UNCC.
-It's been an amazing experience connecting my practical business insights with the power of data.

----

 ### Current Explorations & What I'm Tinkering With 🛠️